Evaluation of foreign qualifications

 Interested in looking for work?

-You can apply for jobs without having received a statement, but the evaluation should be regarded as an aid for employers when comparing your foreign qualification with a Swedish one.
+You can apply for jobs without having received a statement, but the evaluation should be regarded as support for employers when comparing your foreign qualification with a Swedish one.

 Help finding the right authority:

-If you have recently arrived in Sweden, a lot of information is available at informationsverige.se
+If you have recently arrived in Sweden, a lot of information is available in several different languages at informationsverige.se

 If you choose to send your application via post, please send it to: